-Danube vs. Rhine River Cruise: How to Choose Your First European River Adventure
+Danube vs Rhine River Cruise: How to Choose Your Best First Sailing (2026–2027 Guide)

 If you're planning your first European river cruise, you're likely deciding between the two most iconic rivers: the Danube and the Rhine.
 It's a classic traveler's dilemma, and a good one to have.